chandy619/configure-ad/README.md

 <img width="782" alt="image" src="https://github.com/chandy619/configure-ad/assets/144288806/410e31fe-4ca5-4b04-b26c-714201815450">
 </p>
 <p>
-3. Install Active Directory (AD)- Return to DC-1's VM to begin installing AD.
+3. Install Active Directory (AD): Return to DC-1's VM to begin installing AD.
 Server Manager should be open; follow this string of actions to begin installing: Click on 'Add Roles and Features' > 'Next' through the first 3 sections > under 'Server Roles' check box for 'Active Directory Domain Services'> select 'Add Features' > Next through the remaining sections > click "Install'.
 Once AD installs, go to the top right corner of your Server Manager window to click on the Flag and Hazard icon.
 To finish installing AD, follow this string of actions: click 'Promote this server to a domain controller' > select 'Add a new forest' > type in 'mydomain.com' in root domain name > 'Next' > Create a password and type it in > 'Next' through each section until you get to the option to click 'Install'.
 Once it's complete, your computer will automatically restart.
 </p>
 <br />